-- Pain is our organism's signal that something's wrong and we need to "up" our awareness and do something, identify and fix what's wrong.
-As true psychologically as physically. - If you DO something, even something which in fact does not medically alter the problem, but yet you believe it might, then your organism dials down the pain signal to some extent. - Your stress levels will reduce as well, improving your cortisol levels (chronic stress is a well-verified danger to physical health) and helping you, in fact, to heal to some extent. - Both of these effects are part of The Placebo Effect. - But if what you did does not in fact address the cause, your pain will eventually come back later.
+- Pain is our organism's signal that something's wrong and we need to "up" our awareness and do something, identify and fix what's wrong. - If you DO something, even something which in fact does not medically alter the problem, but you believe it will or likely will, or even just might... then your organism dials down the pain signal to some extent. - Your stress levels may reduce as well, improving your cortisol levels (chronic stress is a well-verified danger to physical health) and helping you in fact heal to some extent perhaps. - Both of these effects are part of The Placebo Effect - But if in fact your problem needs pharmaceutical or other real therapy to begin the healing process, your pain will eventually come back later.